KyZoneDev/KyZoneDev/README.md

 <br/>

 <p>
   Hello There! <em><b> I'm KyZone </b></em>, a Systems Engineer student.
 I enjoy learning new technologies and problem solving at Codeforces and Codechef.
-Now I'm working at some little and fun projects to put in practice my knowledge about JavaScript, React, Bootstrap and more.
+Now I'm working at some little and fun projects to put in practice my knowledge about JavaScript, HTML, Bootstrap and more.
 </p>